Home » Symptoms » Cat Symptoms A-Z » Hairs Coarser than Eyelashes

 Basics and possible causes

-The appearance of cat hair is influenced by genetic factors, nutrition, and the general health of the skin.
+The appearance of cat hair is influenced by geneticsGenetics is the science of genes, heredity, and the variation of organisms.
+It studies how genetic information is passed from generation to generation and how it influences the development, appearance, and behavior of living things., nutrition, and the overall health of the skin.
 A change in hair structure can indicate a number of internal and external factors that affect the cat’s well-being.

 Hormonal changes, such as those caused by hypothyroidism or hyperadrenocorticism, also affect hair texture.
-These endocrine disorders often lead to changes in the coat, ranging from thinner patches to thicker, coarser hairs.
+These endocrine disorders often lead to changes in the coat, ranging from thinner areas to thicker, harder hairs.

 Environmental factors such as dry air and extreme temperatures can dry out the skin and affect hair structure.
-Similarly, certain chemical substances found in grooming products or cleaning agents can damage the cat’s hair and skin.
+Likewise, certain chemical substances contained in care products or cleaning agents can damage the cat’s hair and skin.

 Typical accompanying symptoms

-- Skin redness and irritation: In addition to the change in hair structure, redness, irritation, or inflammatory conditions of the skin may occur, indicating an allergic reaction or infection.
+- Skin redness and irritation: In addition to the change in hair structure, redness, irritation or inflammatory conditions of the skin may occur, indicating an allergic reaction or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 - Hair loss: Often, a change in hair structure is accompanied by increased hair loss, which can lead to bald spots or thinner fur.